kranzky/insoluble/folly.md

 "Nobody!"
 I exclaimed, suddenly feeling a strange sensation, as if I were being pulled by invisible strings.
 I couldn't help but think of a cow tangled in a mess of tin cans.
 "Do you know who sent me this manuscript, Jay?"
 I asked, hoping for some answers to the odd events that had transpired.

-exposition;4:JAY VOICE SHORT PAUSE

 Jay's voice took a short pause before responding, the silence in the room amplifying my sense of unease.

-dialogue;3:MANUSCRIPT SENDER

 "I don't know the sender," Jay admitted, her voice retaining its eerie, disembodied quality.

-exposition;6:PROTAGONIST SENDER SUSPICION FROZEN MUCK

 My suspicion about the sender continued to grow, and I felt as though I was sinking deeper into the frozen muck of this strange new reality.

-exposition;5:PROTAGONIST EXAMINE MANUSCRIPT

 I continued to examine the scattered manuscript, searching for any clues that might reveal the identity of its sender.

-dialogue;5:SCATTERED MANUSCRIPT PURPOSE

 "But what's the purpose of this scattered manuscript?"
 I asked, my voice trembling with uncertainty.

-exposition;3:JAY SIGH

 I could almost hear Jay sigh, as if she too was unsure of what was happening.

-dialogue;4:PROTAGONIST CLUES PUZZLE

 "Any clues to this puzzle, Jay?"
 I inquired, desperate to make sense of the fragmented illustrations and cryptic text.

-Exposition; 5: Protagonist, feeling, uneasy

-Exposition; 9: Illuminated, manuscript, room, Jay, presence

-Exposition; 7: Creeping, dread, sinking, sensation

-Exposition; 11: Unraveling, mystery, Julie, disappearing, girl

-Dialogue; 27: "I've met both the slain and the ones who fight, but this," I said, shivering.
+"I've met both the slain and the ones who fight, but this," I said, shivering.

 I began to feel uneasy as I stood in the illuminated room with Jay's presence.
 The creeping dread, combined with the sinking sensation, made me question my sanity.
 I tried to focus on unraveling the mystery of Julie, the disappearing girl.
 "I've met both the slain and the ones who fight, but this," I said, shivering.